This program supports equity by highlighting the value of diversity in leadership.

 Our desired outcome is to foster stronger representation in our leadership on campus, community, and in the industry to better reflect the demographics of our faculty, staff, and students.

-The Inclusive Leadership Program is generously sponsored by a grant from U.S. Bank.
+The Inclusive Leadership Program is sponsored by EWU’s Office for Diversity, Equity & Inclusion.

 In this program faculty, staff, and students will: